totten/pogo/docs/exec.md

 Suppose you are creating an executable program `/usr/local/bin/my-script`.

-The first line needs an instruciton on how to execute the script.
-For standard PHP, the file `my-script` would be:
+The first line needs an instruction on how to execute the script.
+For standard PHP, the file `my-script` might be:

 ```php
 #!/usr/bin/env php